mojeanmac/CSE15L/lab-report-2.md

 * SYMPTOM: Additional tests [test3.md](https://github.com/mojeanmac/markdown-parse/blob/main/test-file3.md) and [test4.md](https://github.com/mojeanmac/markdown-parse/blob/main/test4.md) focus on these issues and print the incorrect links instead of empty arrays, which fail the testers.
 ![Image](error3.jpg)
 * THE BUG: The program skips over any text between the [] and (), as well as ignoring any spaces within the ().
-* FIXING THE BUG: By making sure the index directly after the closed bracket is an open paranthesis, as well as verifying that there are no spaces in the substring between the parenthesis, we can fix both of these issues at once by adding them to the same if statement as the image skipper.
+* FIXING THE BUG: By making sure the index directly after the closed bracket is an open paranthesis, as well as verifying that there are no spaces in the substring between the parenthesis, we can fix both of these issues at once by adding them to the same if statement as the image skipper in the previous step.
 ```
     if ((nextOpenBracket != 0 && markdown.charAt(nextOpenBracket - 1) == '!') ||
     nextCloseBracket + 1 != openParen ||